 E1.
 Special study options: Identify those programs available at your institution.
-Refer to the glossary for or definitions.
+Refer to the glossary for definitions.

-Accelerated program ☐ Honors program

-Cooperative education program ☐ Independent study

-∑ Internships

-☑ Distance learning Liberal arts/career combination

-☑ Double major ☐ Student-designed major

-☐ Dual enrollment ⊠ Study abroad

-English as a Second Language (ESL) ☐ Teacher certification program

-Exchange student program (domestic)

-External degree program

-Other (specify):

-E2.
-Has been removed from the CDS.

-E3.
-Areas in which all or most students are requi red to complete some course work prior to gradu ation:
+- Accelerated program Honors program Cooperative education program Independent study Cross-registration Internships Distance learning Liberal arts/career combination Double major Student-designed major Dual enrollment Study abroad English as a Second Language (ESL) Teacher certification program Exchange student program (domestic) Weekend college External degree program Other (specify): - E2.
+Has been removed from the CDS. - E3.
+Areas in which all or most students are required to complete some course work prior to graduation:

-Humanities

-Mathematics

-English (including composition) Philosophy

-Sciences (biological or physical)

-History Social science

-Other (describe):

-Library Collections: The CDS publishers will collected. · raries Survey is in
+Library Collections: The CDS publishers will collect library data again when a new Academic Libraries Survey is in place.

-I F. STUDENT LIFE
+F. STUDENT LIFE

 F1.
-Percentages of first-time, first-year (freshmann enrolled in Fall 2011 who fit the following cat idergraduates
+Percentages of first-time, first-year (freshman) degree-seeking students and degree-seeking undergraduates enrolled in Fall 2012 who fit the following categories:

 First-time, first-year Undergraduates

-(freshman) students · ·
+(freshman) students

-Percent who are from out of state (exclude inter national/nonresident
+Percent who are from out of state (exclude international/nonresident

 aliens from the numerator and denominator) 4% 6%

 Percent of men who join fraternities 7% 4%

 Percent of women who join sororities 9% 5%

-Percent who live in college-owned, -operated, o 13%
+Percent who live in college-owned, -operated, or -affiliated housing 52% 14%

-Percent who live off campus or commute 50% 87%
+Percent who live off campus or commute 48% 86%

-Percent of students age 25 and older 3% 18 29%
+Percent of students age 25 and older 1% 27%

-Average age of full-time students 87% 29% 22 24
+Average age of full-time students 18 22

 Average age of all students (full- and part-time) 18 24